 Though it's been available for several years now, predating Arris's 2013 purchase of Motorola Home, the Surfboard SB 6141 remains the best choice for internet subscribers who've decided to buy their own modems rather than pay monthly fees to rent networking equipment.
 Most critically, the SB6141 is compatible with the largest internet providers, so it's likely to work with your service.

 Testing the SB6141 on Comcast's Performance Pro tier, we saw average download speeds of 119.2 Mbps — a tick slower than the 120.3 Mbps averages of both the Zoom 5345 and the TP-Link TC-7610, but hardly something you're going to notice.
 More important, the SB6141 is a very dependable modem; I've used it in my house for the past year with no complaints.
-Amazon customers agree with me: Around 70 percent of the 24,000 customer reviews are 5-star ratings, with owners praising the installation and performance.
+Amazon customers agree with me: Around 70 percent of the 24,500 customer reviews are 5-star ratings, with owners praising the installation and performance.
 If there's a persistent complaint, it's from a handful of users contending the modem stopped working after 18 months.
-But the modem would still be covered by the SB6141's two-year warranty.
+But the modem would still be covered by the SB6141's two-year warranty if this issue cropped up.

 At 5.2 x 5.2 x 1.65 inches, the all-white SB6141 tucks in neatly next to your cable box, DVR, router and any other device you happen to have nearby.
 You're unlikely to ever have to connect and disconnect half a dozen modems in rapid succession, but as someone who has done that, I can appreciate that the coaxial cable connector has enough distance from the power connector to make setup a breeze.